roberthart56/projects/circuit_fab/README.md

 * If you want area of output to be larger than board outline, add a rectangle in the "margin" layer.
 In order for that to work, the layer has to be visible when outputting svg.
 It behaves differently for the silk layer, which will affect the board area even when invisible.

 * Use "export" rather than plot for export of svg.
+Make sure to uncheck 'print board edges'.
+Export in one file, or in separate files.
+All will have the same area in the resulting svg image.

 * Can use the edge cuts, fill in Inkscape, and save.
 Or, to avoid the Inkscape step, make a polygon on some other layer that will not be used, such as B. Adhes.
 Then export in separate files, and open directly in mods.
 This seems to work.